2023 NFL schedule release: Bold predictions, takeaways and revenge games for all 32 teams

 Denver Broncos

-The Broncos, somehow, some way end their losing streak against the Chiefs.
+The Broncos, somehow, someway end their losing streak against the Chiefs.
 At some point the Chiefs have to get bored, don't they?
 Former interim coach Jerry Rosburg almost pulled it off in Week 17 last year with a team that had 22 players on injured reserve.
 The Broncos haven't defeated the Chiefs since Sept.
 17, 2015, in Arrowhead Stadium when Peyton Manning was at quarterback.
-Kansas City has won the last 15 games between the two teams.
+Kansas City has won the past 15 games between the two teams.
 Read more from Jeff Legwold

 Kansas City Chiefs